-step is a unified platform for software automation that allows you to make the most out of automation artifacts while getting rid of specific tools.
+Step is a unified platform for software automation that allows you to make the most out of automation artifacts while getting rid of specific tools.

-How to start with step?
+How to start with Step?

-step is powerful and versatile.
 The easiest way to start is to get a SaaS instance and start with a specific use-case.
 We’ve selected a few tutorials well suited to start.
 Simply select the one that best fits your needs.
 If you prefer installing your own cluster, follow the Quick setup guide

 How to get it?

-In our new step SaaS solution, you can set up a step cluster in just a few easy steps and immediately access it.
+In our new Step SaaS solution, you can set up a Step cluster in just a few easy steps and immediately access it.
 Best of all, you are only billed for your actual usage, so you can test it risk-free or scale it to enterprise-level demands.

-With our established step OnPrem you can have complete control over your own step clusters with your own CPU, storage solution and network management.
+With our established Step OnPrem you can have complete control over your own Step clusters with your own CPU, storage solution and network management.
 Download and install it on your own hardware to get started.

-The content of step, regardless if it is used as SaaS or on-premise is two-fold:
+The content of Step, regardless if it is used as SaaS or on-premise is two-fold:

 a platform comprising multiple software components: